Live the Dream: Buying a Home in Spain

 The Complete Guide to Buying a Property in Spain by Anthony Foster.

-www.spainexpat.com: Info about living in Spain with legal advice too.
+www.spainexpat.com: Info about living in Spain with legal advice as well.